Dominick1998/Retail-Ecommerce-Platform/README.md

 ## Project Overview

-The Retail E-commerce Platform is a full-stack web application simulating a retail platform, designed to demonstrate expertise in Angular, Spring Boot, Groovy, MongoDB, and cloud deployment.
+Retail E-commerce Platform is a full-stack web application simulating a retail platform, designed to demonstrate expertise in Angular, Spring Boot, Groovy, MongoDB, and cloud deployment.
 The project highlights a real-world scenario of an e-commerce solution, showcasing a range of skills relevant to modern enterprise development environments.

 ---